YEAR 7 ENROLMENT FAQ's

 There is no sports uniform, an appropriate change of clothes and footwear is required.
 Sports shorts or tracksuit pants, and a sun smart top that fully covers the shoulders and neck.
 College polo or school provided sports tops will be worn when representing the school.

-How much are the levies?
+How much are the parent contribution?

 Does my child need a laptop or digital device?